DeborahAkinyeye/DeborahAkinyeye-2/README.md

-# Maven Airline Analysis; A Survey Data
+# Maven Airline Customer Satisfaction Analysis; A Survey Data
-Cleaning and analysing and visualisation were done using PowerBI
+Cleaning,analysing and visualisation were done using PowerBI
 # Introduction
+This project was inspired from a challenge from MavenAnalytics on twitter.
+The documentation includes "*" Goal of the analysis